elastic/rally/docs/telemetry.rst

 The ``jit`` telemetry device enables JIT compiler logs for the benchmark candidate.
 If the HotSpot disassembler library is available, the logs will also contain the disassembled JIT compiler output which can be used for low-level analysis.
 We recommend to use `JITWatch <https://github.com/AdoptOpenJDK/jitwatch>`_ for analysis.

 The JITWatch wiki contains `build instructions for hsdis <https://github.com/AdoptOpenJDK/jitwatch/wiki/Building-hsdis>`_.

+gc
+--

+The ``gc`` telemetry device enables GC logs for the benchmark candidate.
+You can use tools like `GCViewer <https://github.com/chewiebug/GCViewer>`_ to analyze the GC logs.

 perf
 ----